-Mortgages payable, lease liabilities and the convertible debentures are carried at amortized cost using the effective interest rate method of amortization.
+Mortgages payable, lease liabilities and convertible debentures are carried at amortized cost using the effective interest rate method of amortization.
 The estimated fair values of long-term borrowings have been determined based on market information, where available, or by discounting future payments of interest and principal at estimated interest rates expected to be available to the REIT.

-The fair values of the mortgages payable have been determined by discounting the cash flows of these financial obligations using December 31, 2023, market rates for debts of similar terms.
-Based on these assumptions, as at December 31, 2023, the fair value of the mortgages payable before deferred financing costs and mark-to-market adjustments is estimated at \$1,438,179 (2022 - \$1,291,966), compared with the carrying value of \$1,511,252 (2022 - \$1,394,444).
-The fair values of the mortgages payable vary from their carrying values due to fluctuations in market interest rates since their issue.
+The fair values of the mortgages payable have been determined by discounting the cash flows of these financial obligations using December 31, 2024 market rates for debt of similar terms.
+Based on these assumptions, as at December 31, 2024 the fair value of mortgages payable before deferred financing costs and mark-to-market adjustments is estimated at \$1,689,869 (2023 - \$1,438,179), compared to the carrying value of \$1,742,986 (2023 - \$1,511,252).
+The fair values of mortgages payable vary from their carrying values due to fluctuations in market interest rates since their issue.

-The fair value of the convertible debentures is based on their market trading price.
-As at December 31, 2023, the fair value of the convertible debentures before deferred financing costs has been estimated at \$54,880 (2022 - \$85,081), compared with the carrying value of \$52,245 (2022 - \$85,223).
+The fair value of convertible debentures is based on their market trading price.
+As at December 31, 2024, the fair value of convertible debentures before deferred financing costs has been estimated at \$58,464 (2023 - \$54,880), compared to the carrying value of \$53,129 (2023 - \$52,245).